The-Marcy-Lab-School/Express-ToDo-List-3-Auth/README.md

 Getting Started
-This application is deployed here <a href="https://quiet-chamber-63376.herokuapp.com/login"></a>
+This application is deployed [here](https://quiet-chamber-63376.herokuapp.com/login)

 If you want to run it locally, clone this repository and run npm install.
 Then, run npm start or node app.js.